DrWine/OpenAi-Godot/README.md

 ## Usage

+### Atention
+The nodes take some time to instantiate so it wont work if you prompt chatgpt or dalle in the _ready function, unless you instantiate them manually from the tree editor it wont work.

 ### Setting up the API Key

 Before using the plugin, make sure to set your OpenAI API key: